In brief

 Polymer clay is PVC particles suspended in a plasticizer system.
 Each manufacturer picks a slightly different polymer and plasticizer blend to hit a target stiffness, color clarity, and feel after cure.
 The published bake temperature is the point where the PVC particles gel and fuse with their plasticizer system into a stable solid.

-FIMO and Cernit settle in at 230 F because their chemistries gel and fuse at that point.
+FIMO settles in at 230 F, and Cernit cures across a 230 to 266 F (110 to 130 C) range, because their chemistries gel and fuse there.
 Sculpey lines tune toward 275 F. Kato pushes higher to 300 F because the formulation is built for a firmer, stronger cured body and needs the extra heat to fully cure.
 None of these is better or worse than the others.
 Each is tuned for a different working profile, and each cures fully at the published number.

 Time per Thickness, Not Time per Project

-The chart above is per quarter inch (6 mm) at the thickest point of the piece, not per project.
-A flat 3 mm earring needs roughly 15 minutes at the package temperature.
-A 12 mm-thick figurine body needs roughly 60 minutes (two quarter-inches), even though the wrapper might only print 30 minutes.
-Underbaking thicker pieces is the single most common reason figurines come out brittle and crack at the joins.
+Here is the trap that cracks most figurines: on the lines that publish thickness-based times (Sculpey, Kato), the bake time on the wrapper is per quarter inch (6 mm) of thickness, not per piece.
+A flat 3 mm Sculpey earring needs about 15 minutes at the package temperature; a 12 mm-thick Sculpey figurine body needs roughly 60 minutes (two quarter-inches), even when the wrapper prints 30.
+For flat-time lines (FIMO, and Cernit with its published 30-minute maximum), hold the published time and temperature and build thick figurines around a foil or scrap-clay core instead of extending the bake.
+Underbaking thick pieces is the single most common reason figurines come out brittle and crack at the joins.

 The fix is to measure thickness at the heaviest section of the piece and scale the bake time accordingly, holding the temperature constant at the package number.
 Longer at the right temperature is safe.
 Hotter than the package is not.